Bryceclark56/discord.py-tutorial/README.md

     await ctx.send(embed=embed)
 ```

-* This part creates the base Embed model and fills in the user
+* This part creates the base Embed model and fills in the user's basic information

+  * It also defines the color in hexadecimal on the left side of the embed (Purple, in this case)

 ``` Python
 embed = discord.Embed(